yasasvi2004/event_trigger/README.md

 You can explore and test the API using Swagger UI:
 - **URL:** `http://localhost:5000/api/docs`

-## Deployment to Heroku with Render Database
+## Deployment to Replit with Render Database

 ### Push Your Code to GitHub:
 ```bash